“. . .for God’s gifts and his call are irrevocable.” Romans 11:29, NIV

 When the pastor stepped behind the pulpit, I opened my Bible, anticipating the scripture reference for the message.

 “I’ve been preparing a message all week,” the Pastor said, “but I can’t preach it.
 Shortly before the service started, the Lord gave me a different message.”

 The Pastor explained how much it cost God to give us an anointing to minister.
-He described in vivid detail how Jesus’ life was crushed with suffering to produce the anointing oil that brings healing.
+He described in vivid detail how Jesus’ suffering produced the anointing oil that brings healing.
 Therefore, anyone God had given an anointing to teach should embrace it as precious.
 The Pastor concluded his message with a gentle rebuke to anyone who possessed a gift from God and took it lightly.

 When I arrived home, my husband said, “A peculiar thing happened when I got home from Church.”

 “What was that,” I inquired.

 “Well . . .,” he began thoughtfully, “as soon as I opened the door, the TV and all the lights in the house came on!”